Frequently asked questions

 You can get the mapping rate by looking at p_pseudoaligned in run_info.json in the output folder.
 If this value is low, there might be a few things to investigate:

-• You may want to specifically specify the “unstranded” mode (i.e. specifying –strand=unstranded in kb count).
-By default, many technologies (i.e. specifying -x 10xv3 as the technology string) are run in forward strand-specific mapping mode.
-However, some assays may not have the same strand-specificity in which case the default option will not apply.
-You can try all of –strand=forward, –strand=unstranded, and –strand=reverse to determine the optimal option (i.e. what results in the best mapping rate) for strand-specificity.
+• You may want to specify the "unstranded" mode (i.e. --strand=unstranded) in kb count.
+By default, many technologies are run in forward strand-specific mapping mode.
+However, some assays may not have the same strand-specificity.
+In this case, the default option will not apply.
+You can try all of --strand=forward, --strand=unstranded, and --strand=reverse to determine the optimal option.

 Runtime questions